Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2020-05-13-Better_Word_Representations_with_Recursive_Neural_Networks_for_Morphology.md

 ---

-This is a brief summary of paper for me to study and arrange it, [Better Word Representations with Recursive Neural Networks for Morphology.
-Luong et al. CoNLL 2013](https://www.aclweb.org/anthology/W13-3512/) I read and studied.
+This is a brief summary of paper for me to study and arrange it, [Better Word Representations with Recursive Neural Networks for Morphology (Luong et al., CoNLL 2013)](https://www.aclweb.org/anthology/W13-3512/) I read and studied.
 {% include MathJax.html %}

 They said that The existing methods treat each full-form word as indentity entity adn fail to capture the explicit relationship among morphologidcal variants of a word.